 The work which we will do will vary depending on the circumstances of an estate and no two estates are precisely the same.
-However, typically, our tasks will be divided into three stages.
+This will affect your probate solicitor fees, however, typically, our tasks will be divided into three stages.

 Stage one will consist of establishing the assets and liabilities of the estate, securing the property and establishing outstanding property costs, confirming the executors’ responsibilities, placing the statutory advertisement to protect the executors, and notifying the beneficiaries of the estate.
 Typically, this will take 3 – 4 months.